shenalexw/EmailStockNotifier/README.md

 - [Author(s)](#author-info)

 ## Abstract
+EMAIL NOTIFIER - Does not work due to gmail update May 2022

 This project was created in order to recieve an email once a product is in stock.

 Note: This project only works for products from Zara